webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Successive-Attack.md

 - Ability/Cost/2
 - Ability/Tier/Low
 - Ability/Pool/Speed
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Successive Attack
+>2+  Speed

 If you take down a foe, you can immediately make another attack on that same turn against a new foe within your reach.
 The second attack is part of the same action.
 You can use this ability with melee attacks and ranged attacks.
 Enabler.